Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-booking-forms-pt-2.md

 🌈 The inputs function renders customers over some `JSX` to produce a form that will allow the user to add data.
 There are `onChange` events that will allow the `customer` object to get updated.

-🌈 The remove button removes the selected `customer` form the Array
+🌈 The remove button removes the selected `customer` form the Array.

 🌈 Our final return block displays the inputs function and renders buttons that allow the user to move between forms.